mrcmn/mrcmn.github.io/theory_md/hiera-overview.md

 ## Specifying attributes in Hiera<a href="#specifying-attributes-in-hiera" aria-hidden="true"></a>

-So we’ve learnt how to structure the Hiera data hierarchy, how to refer to Hiera data in puppet code but now we need to know how to actually create Hiera data that puppet configurations can use.
+So we’ve learnt how to structure the Hiera data hierarchy, how to refer to Hiera data in puppet code but now we need to know how to actually create Hiera data that Puppet configurations can use.
 To do this, first we need to learn about namespacing.

 ### Namespacing<a href="#namespacing" aria-hidden="true"></a>